perrycate/tldr/posts/peak.md

  * IQ essentially measures how quickly one learns certain types of information.
  * At low levels of Chess, people with a higher IQ tend to do better.
  * At elite levels of Chess, there's actually a slight _negative_ correlation!
-    * People with higher IQs may learn the game faster, giving them an edge
+    * People with higher IQs may learn the game faster, giving them an edge.
     * Researchers hypothesize that at elite levels, the people that had to work harder to initially learn the game have already developed better practice routines than those that had an easier time early on.

- * Data suggests that one needs a minimum IQ of 110-120 to be a successful researcher

 ### When people say "I'm not good at something" it becomes a self-fulfilling prophecy.